umaidali236/satrter/README.md

 ## 1. W3Schools

-#### W3Schools is a popular online platform that provides web development tutorials and references for various web technologies.
+#### -W3Schools is a popular online platform that provides web development tutorials and references for various web technologies.
 It serves as a comprehensive resource for individuals who are learning or looking to enhance their skills in HTML, CSS, JavaScript

-#### In addition to tutorials, W3Schools also provides comprehensive references for various web technologies, which serve as handy guides for developers when they need quick information or syntax references
+#### -In addition to tutorials, W3Schools also provides comprehensive references for various web technologies, which serve as handy guides for developers when they need quick information or syntax references

 > 1. Learn HTML
 (<https://www.w3schools.com/html/default.asp>)